Large college lecture hall

 How Many Years Does a Part-Time MBA Take?

 There are multiple different factors to consider when posing the question: “How long does a part-time MBA take?”
 First, it depends on your current schedule as a working professional and student.
-Chances are, students that work part-time are more likely to finish their part-time MBA program faster than students that work full-time.
-Perhaps a student decides to pursue a weekend MBA program instead of an evening MBA program, as it fits in better with their work and personal schedule.
-Hypothetically, it may take this student longer to complete their weekend MBA program than it would be to complete the evening program, but if it fits into their current career or schedule, it could very well be worth it for them.
+Chances are, students who work part-time are more likely to finish their part-time MBA program faster than students who work full-time.

 Whether it takes two years, three years, or even five or six years, the end goal is the same: an MBA degree.
 No matter how long it takes, obtaining an MBA is an incredible accomplishment and an excellent stepping stone in your respective career.